Enterprise-CMCS/macpro-mdct-qmr/README.md

 ### LaunchDarkly Flag

 1. In `services/ui-src/src/views/StateHome/index.tsx` look for the a line of code similar to this `const releasedTwentyTwentyFour = useFlags()?.["release2024"];` change the year to the latest year and do a quick search and replace with the new variable name.

+2. Search for `periodOfHealthEmergency2025` and change it to the next year.

 ## Things to Look Out For (Gotchas)